 February 6, 2020

 You may have once had an elderly relative who would say, “Oh, I can feel this storm in my bones.”
 You’d probably give them a sympathetic smile and a slight eye roll.
 “Aunt Betsy, you cannot feel storms,” you would say with a sigh.
 But what if we told you she could?
+After all, the effects of barometric pressure on the human body are real.
 When the barometric pressure changes outside, our bodies actually have an internal reaction.
+When we react to barometric pressure, it usually manifests in the form of a headache or joint pain.
 In fact, barometric pressure can impact your chronic conditions, too.

 What is Barometric Pressure?

-Barometric pressure, also known as atmospheric pressure, is the measurement of air pressure in the atmosphere.
+Also known as atmospheric pressure, barometric pressure is the measurement of air pressure in the atmosphere.
 More specifically, it is the measurement of the weight exerted by air molecules at a given point on Earth.
 Barometric pressure varies depending on where you are in the world and is impacted by a variety of factors.

-One of those factors is where you are in relation to the sea level.
+One of those factors is where you are in relation to sea level.

 Barometric pressure also impacts outside forces like the weather.
 This is the way meteorologists can track weather and gauge storms moving through.
 This is especially important for tracking hurricanes and typhoons.

-But what does this type of pressure have to do with your health, and what are the barometric pressure effects on the body?
+But what does this type of pressure have to do with your health, and what are the effects of barometric pressure on the human body?

 High or Low Barometric Pressure Effects on the Body (Pain)

+Now that you understand what barometric pressure is, let’s discuss its effects on our body.
 Not only do changes in barometric pressure cause storms to bubble up across the radar, but they can actually change your blood pressure and increase joint pain.
-While this may be further impacted by precipitation and changes in temperature, there is something to be said about the way atmospheric pressure impacts our bodies.
+While this may be further impacted by precipitation and temperature changes, there is something to be said about the way atmospheric pressure impacts our bodies.

 Headaches and Migraines